 When is the best time to visit Kyoto, Japan?

-The best time to go to Tokyo is in the spring or fall, when temperatures are pleasant and there are many lively festivals.
+The best time to go to Kyoto is in the spring or fall, when temperatures are pleasant and there are many lively festivals.
 Summer is the rainy season in Kyoto, accompanied by high heat and humidity.
 If traveling during Golden Week (late April to early May), expect the city to be jam-packed with hordes of visitors from across Japan.

 - The Best Time to Visit Kyoto for Good Weather: The best weather of the year in Kyoto is typically in November.
 Autumn not only brings splashes of red to the maple trees throughout the city, but also skies that are often sunny, and air that’s drier and somewhat crisp – with an average high of 17°C. Another great time for good weather in Tokyo is April or May, when high afternoon temperatures range from 19-24°C, though there is a greater possibility of rain, especially toward late May.